mannichopra/Bike-rental/README.md

 having count(1) > 2;
 ```

-2. **Emily needs a list of customer names with the total number of memberships purchased by each.
+2. **Jessica needs a list of customer names with the total number of memberships purchased by each.
 For each customer, display the customer's name and the count of memberships purchased (call this column membership_count ).
 Sort the results by membership_count , starting with the customer who has purchased the highest number of memberships.
 Keep in mind that some customers may not have purchased any memberships yet.
 In such a situation, display 0 for the membership_count .**:
 ```sql
 select c.name, count(m.id) as membership_count